 P.P.S.
 And now (2019), a ninth and tenth Shan Tao Yun novel, Skeleton God and Bones of the Earth (Minotaur Books), which will conclude the series.
 It was hard to see where Pattison could go after the intensity of Soul of the Fire, which I think one of the best of the series, but with Skeleton God he moves Shan further into his involvement with the “Ferals”—the nomadic holdouts who live a traditional existence, but unregistered with the Chinese government, and always at threat.
 Here and in Bones of the Earth, Pattison does a good deal to resolve Shan’s relationship with his son Ko, and even with his nemesis, Colonel Tan.
 Over the extent of the series Tan has evolved into a combination of someone attempting to do the right thing but who harbors a dangerous temper and sense of territory—who indeed defeats his challengers by feeding them to a still more ferocious echelon member, a reminder of why the Chinese nation is personified by a dragon.
 Shan once again lands, with a bump of course, on his feet, and comes to a resting point; the tragedies of the Chinese presence in Tibet continue.
 Both books are worthy additions to the series.

 For the history, Sam Van Shaik’s Tibet: A History (Yale, 2011) is a long-needed and invaluable one-volume work.
+Still very much worth reading is Tibet, by Thubten Jigme Norbu and Colin M. Turnbull (Simon & Schuster, 1968), which is a kind of mythic/cultural history from the inside—rather like a Tibetan version of Seumas MacManus’s venerable old Story of the Irish Race.
 For Tibet after the Chinese invasion, you want to read In Exile from the Land of the Snows, by John Avedon, and Tsering Shakya’s The Dragon in the Land of the Snows, both very fully detailed and trustworthy.
-Also very much worth reading—“an image of Tibet as seen by one man,” the elder brother of the Dalai Lama—is Tibet, by Thubten Jigme Norbu and Colin M. Turnbull.
 Art ofTibet, by Robert E. Fisher (1997), in the invaluable Thames and Hudson World of Art series, is an inexpensive and copiously illustrated introduction to the topic; if you have a little more to spend, Wisdom and Compassion: The Sacred Art of Tibet, by Marilyn M. Rhie and Robert A.F.
 Thurman (Harry Abrams, 1991) is the most beautiful book on Tibetan art I’ve seen, with especially good reproductions and text.
 Of the many accounts of post-invasion Tibet, perhaps the most moving, vivid and readable is Patrick French’s Tibet, Tibet: A Personal History of a Lost Land (Vintage Departures, 2003), which conveys more than any other book how the misery of Tibet happened, and continues to happen, one person at a time; it also encapsulates a lot of historical information.
 Prisoners of Shangri-La: Tibetan Buddhism and the West, by Donald S. Lopez, Jr. (Chicago, 1998) is a wily, earthbound and informative book on the distortive Western romanticisation of Tibetan culture.
 The Search for the Panchen Lama, by Isabel Hilton (Norton, 1999) is an informative and damning account of the Chinese government’s abduction of a child incarnate lama—still a central and unresolved issue in Tibetan politics.
 All worth reading.